carpentries-incubator/workflows-nextflow/_episodes/05-processes-part1.md

 A `process` is the way Nextflow executes commands you would run on the command line or custom scripts.

-A process can be thought of as a particular task/step in a workflow, e.g. an alignment step in RNA-seq analysis.
+A process can be thought of as a particular step in a workflow, e.g. an alignment step in RNA-seq analysis.
 Processes are independent of each other (don't require any another process to execute) and can not communicate/write to each other.
 Data is passed between processes via input and output Channels.

 For example, below is the command line you would run to create a index for the yeast transcriptome to be used with the [salmon](https://salmon.readthedocs.io/en/latest/salmon.html) aligner: